Manuuuuu/Core/NEKO5FAQ/README.md

 ## FAQ:

  * Run Error
+* It not tested with VM ware so is it work or not work on VM ware?
+IDK.
 * Micro soft .Net FrameWork 4.52 installed?
 * Run with Admininstrator?
 * Anti virus or Firewall except this?